 Read more: Luxury Guide to Singapore

-singapore guide neighborhoods little indialittle India was much cleaner than real India
+little India was much cleaner than real India

 Although a fairly small country, there are many different neighborhoods to check out in Singapore.
 Singaporeans are mostly Chinese, Indian, and Malaysian.
 There is such a variety of culture throughout the city from food to religious buildings and language.
 The USD is worth a little less than the SD and the pound is worth more- just check into rates before you go.